earseneau1/ENTR_Timeline/README.md

 - **GitHub** (for version control and hosting static web content)
 - **Supabase** (for authentication, database storage, and real-time updates)

-Beyond those services, no additional paid tools are necessary.
+Beyond those free services, no additional paid tools are necessary.

 ---